 - Prince Harry, who will act as his older brother’s best man, has yet to write his best man’s speech for the reception.
 However, the Prince is planning to “embarass” his brother during the speech (as is a usual best man speech tradition).
 Harry revealed he and three of the groom’s close friends will be speaking at the reception and they cheekily hope to make William “lose some hair” – but the speech won’t be too risque, what with grandmother Queen Elizabeth II in attendance and all.

-To keep up-to-date with all the news about the royal wedding, visit one of the following threads:British Royals
+To keep up-to-date with all the news about the royal wedding, visit one of the following threads:The United Kingdom

-Tagged British Royal Wedding 2011, Fashion, Prince Harry, Royal Souvenirs, Royal Stamps, The Duchess of Cambridge, The Duke of Cambridge.
+Tagged British Royal Wedding 2011, Fashion, Prince Harry of Wales, Royal Souvenirs, Royal Stamps, The Duchess of Cambridge, The Duke of Cambridge.